dhanjyoti/React-step-by-step/React_Notes/mock.md

 The main idea behind lifting state up is to maintain a single source of truth for the shared state, making it easier to manage and update.
 By lifting state up, we create a more centralized and predictable state management system for our React application.
 <!-- ____________________________________________________________________ -->

-# 26. what is condition Rendering?
-- Conditional rendering in React refers to the practice of rendering different content or components based on certain conditions.
-This allows us to dynamically control what is displayed in our UI based on the current state of our application or specific criteria.

-There are several ways to implement conditional rendering in React:

-***1. Using JavaScript Conditional Statements:***
-***2. Using Logical && Operator:***
-***3. Using Conditional Rendering with Functions:***
-***4. Using Ternary Operator within JSX:***
 <!-- ____________________________________________________________________ -->

-# 27. what is Portal?
-- In React, a portal is a feature that allows to render children components into a different part of the DOM tree, outside of the parent component's DOM hierarchy.
-This means we can render components at any location in the DOM, even if they are not direct descendants of the current component's DOM node.

-Portals are useful for scenarios where we need to render content outside of the typical DOM hierarchy, such as modals, tooltips, popovers, or dropdown menus.
-By using portals, we can ensure that these components are rendered in a specific part of the DOM, such as at the top level of the document body, regardless of their position in the component tree.
 <!-- ____________________________________________________________________ -->

 # 28. what is useRef?